add2cal/docs/src/api/events.md

 GET /event/:prokey
 ```

 Reading a sepcific event does not allow for any additional parameters.
-It only takes the proKey in the request url and simply provides you with all data for this one.
+It only takes the prokey in the request url and simply provides you with all data for this one.

 ### Potential response